thevpc/nuts/.dir-template/src/README.md

 The very same procedure applies whether you already have an existing version of nuts installed or not.

-First you need to download nuts.jar
+First you need to download nuts-stable.jar

 ```
 wget wget https://repo1.maven.org/maven2/net/thevpc/nuts/nuts/${{stableApiVersion}}/nuts-${{stableApiVersion}}.jar -O nuts.jar